BowangLan/BowangLan/README.md

 ### ⚡ Fun facts

 - I love playing badminton!
-- I'm fluent in English, Mandarin
+- I'm fluent in English and Mandarin
-- I'm a fan of sci-fi and fantasy books and movies
+- I'm a fan of sci-fi and fantasy books, movies, and TV Series

 <!--